ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 in order to run all `FieldType` tests.

-## Public API
+### Public API

 On a second level, the interaction between an implementation of the Public API (aka the Business Layer) and the Field Type is tested.
 Again, there is a common base class as the infrastructural basis for such tests, which resides in `eZ\Publish\API\Repository\Tests\FieldType\BaseIntegrationTest`.

+!!! note

     Note that the In-Memory stubs for the Public API integration test suite, do not perform actual Field Type calls, but mainly emulate the behavior of a Field Type for simplicity reasons.

     If your Field Type needs to convert data between `storeFieldData()` and `getFieldData()`, you need to implement a `eZ\Publish\API\Repository\Tests\Stubs\PseudoExternalStorage` in addition, which performs this task.
 Running the tests against the Business Layer implementation of the Public API is not affected by this.

 ## Field Type template

-## Defining your Field Type template
+### Defining your Field Type template

-In order to be used by [`ez_render_field()` Twig helper](../guide/twig_functions_reference.md), you need to define a **template containing a block** dedicated to the Field display.
+In order to be used by [`ez_render_field()` Twig helper](../guide/content_rendering.md#twig-functions-reference), you need to define a **template containing a block** dedicated to the Field display.

 This block consists on a piece of template receiving specific variables you can use to make the display vary.